Data Protection, Privacy and IT Security Notice

 This statement explains the Data Protection, Privacy and IT Security practices which apply to the NETpositive Software we operate; references to "we" or "us" are NETpositive Futures Ltd.

-For the purposes of academic research, and software development, data will also be transferred to our project partners, the Stockholm Environment Institute (http://www,sei-international.org) who will treat this data in strict accordance with the terms of this privacy statement and UK Data Protection Legislation
+For the purposes of academic research, and software development, data will also be securely transferred to our project partners, the Stockholm Environment Institute (http://www.sei.org) who will treat this data in strict accordance with the terms of this privacy notice, UK Data Protection Legislation and the General Data Protection Regulation.

 Our aim is to safeguard End Users' privacy whilst providing a personalised and valuable service to the Tool Providers (e.g. Universities, Purchasing Consortia, Industry Groups, and Industry Clients) who have offered them for free to their stakeholders.